Katamount/himmer-center/README.md

 8. Create new page called "Contact", set template to "Contact".

 ## Workflow
-1. When making updates to CSS/SASS use gulp watch.
+- CSS Compile: When making updates to CSS/SASS use gulp watch.
+- Deploy theme changes: $./theme-deployment.sh (excute at repo root).